druid-io/druid-io.github.io/druid-powered.md

 Sugo is a company that focus on realtime multi-dimension analytics and mining on big data.
 We build our platform based on Druid, and developed our own extensions to make it more powerful.

+## Tech Mpire
+Tech Mpire provides performance-based advertising to help mobile app advertisers acquire their new users wherever they are in the digital world.
+At the core of Tech Mpire is nxus®, our comprehensive ad network platform which connects the global demand from advertisers to the most effective sources of supply, using proprietary recommendation algorithms.
+We use Druid to power the campaign performance report, providing us with sub-second analytical reporting to support near real-time decision making and optimisation for our advertiser’s campaigns.

 ## Tencent

 Tencent SCRM product use Druid for customer behavior analysis.